4 Last-Minute Ways to Stop Foreclosure Auction Before It Starts

 Let’s take a look at this example:

-In 2017, James and his wife Marie purchase their dream home.
-They remain current with their mortgage payments through April 2019.
-In May, James gets laid off from work.
-Due to this unforeseen hardship, the couple falls behind on their mortgage payments.
-After several months pass, their Lender files a foreclosure action.
+In 2017, James and his wife Marie purchased their dream home.
+They remained current with their mortgage payments through April 2019.
+In May 2019, James got laid off from work.

 An important component of the foreclosure process is the foreclosure auction.

-A foreclosure auction occurs at the end of the foreclosure process, when the Lender officially takes possession of the home.
-During this sale, the Lender markets the home to prospective buyers and accepts the highest bid for the property.
+A foreclosure auction occurs at the end of the foreclosure process, when the lender officially takes possession of the home.
+During this sale, the lender markets the home to prospective buyers and accepts the highest bid for the property.

 Here is a quick, simplified briefing of how a typical foreclosure auction works:

-3. Buyers bid online or in person on the home.
+- Buyers bid online or in person on the home.

 It is important to note that the closer the home gets to the foreclosure auction date, the more difficult it is for you to take the necessary action to prevent the sale!